nmiculinic/IART-practical/final-report.md

 We first started to experiment with a linear regression learning algorithm, without using TensorFlow library, to see how well it would perform.
 However, it turned out to be a bad predictor.

 Then, we analyzed the correlation between the given dataset attributes and concluded there are some correlations between variables.
 After that, we used t-SNE to embed data in two dimensions in order to visualize it, as you can see in the following figure.
+T-SNE is non-parametric data dimensionality reduction, which preserves local structures.

 <img style="text-align:center;" src="figure1.png">